Committed Portland Nursing Home Abuse Attorneys Ready To Serve You

 Every Oregon nursing home facility has an inherent responsibility to abide by the applicable state and federal healthcare regulations to ensure their patients receive adequate care.
 Whenever a patient exhibits one or more of the above conditions, it is commonly a result of the failure of the facility to meet this standard.
 When this type of negligence takes place, the nursing home must be held accountable for the subsequent pain and suffering of its patients.
 Many medical care facilities, marketed towards elderly patients, are operated by for-profit healthcare entities with established patterns of understaffing and improper training protocols.

 There are many signs that can indicate a red flag that nursing home abuse and neglect are taking place.
-If you have noticed that someone you care about has suffered from any of the aforementioned conditions, contact the trusted attorneys at D’Amore Law Group today.
-Our dedicated Portland nursing home abuse lawyers will conduct a thorough investigation of your case to determine the legal options available to you for resolving the situation and obtaining the care your loved one needs.
+If you have noticed that someone you care about has suffered from any of the aforementioned conditions, contact the trusted lawyers at D’Amore Law Group today.
+Our dedicated Portland nursing home abuse attorney will conduct a thorough investigation of your case to determine the legal options available to you for resolving the situation and obtaining the care your loved one needs.

 Oregon Nursing Home Laws & Legal Processes